epfl-si/xaas-admin/README.md

     > make build

 1. Start install procedure.
 This will :
-    * create all Django tables in DB
+    * Start all containers and because it's the first execution, `docker-entrypoint.sh` will be executed all Django tables created/updated in DB
-    * create a super user with the information you'll be asked for.
+    * Launch a script to allow you to create a super user with the information you'll be asked for.
     > make install

-1. Once install is over, all containers will restart to load new configuration.

 1. Check that all 3 containers are running.
     > docker ps